 CDBG Economic Development funding is often used as gap financing, allowing it to leverage other sources of funds at the local level.
 CDBG Public Facilities for Economic Development has a 50% match requirement.
-CDBG Planning and Public Facilities require a \$1 match for \$2 in CDBG and CDBG-CV funds awarded.
+CDBG Planning and Public Facilities require a 1 for 2 match in CDBG funds awarded.
 Planning awards for broadband internet expansion do not require match.
 This requirement is often satisfied using funds from local government and other state or federal agencies.